eaglerainbow/gerritautopush/README.md

 * on pushing
   * custom selection of the target branch in the remote repository
   * try to immediately submit the Code Review (with Verified+1 and CodeReview+2) on pushing
-  * enrich call to receive-pack with additional custom parameters (for instance allows adding additional CC receivers to the Gerrit Code Review emails)
+  * ability to provide additional CC receivers to the Gerrit Code Review emails
+  * ability to add named reviewers when pushing the Gerrit Code Review
   * automated recovery on "internal server error" issue by creating a new Change-Id and trying to push once again
 * Miscellaneous
   * Setting the user name to be used for committing in the repository locally